troubleshootingUpdated 2025

 Add Required UTM Parameters to Microsoft Ads (Step-by-Step)

-6 min readtroubleshooting
+7 min readtroubleshooting

 Your Microsoft Ads are showing as organic search from Bing in GA4.
 You're paying for ads but they look like free traffic.

-You can fix this in 4 minutes.
+You can fix this in 4 minutes by adding UTM parameters.

 🚨 Not sure what's breaking your tracking?